Ma Xingrui

-Ma Xingrui (马兴瑞; born October 1959) is a Chinese politician and aerospace engineer who is a member of the Politburo of the Chinese Communist Party.
+Ma Xingrui (马兴瑞; born October 1959) is a Chinese politician and aerospace engineer who was a member of the Politburo of the Chinese Communist Party from 2022 to 2026.
 He served as the Party Secretary of Xinjiang from 2021 to 2025.

-Ma is recognized as one of China's top scientists.
 Ma served as Vice President of Harbin Institute of Technology, General Manager of China Aerospace Science and Technology Corporation, Director of the China National Space Administration, and chief commander of Chang'e 3, China's first lunar exploration mission.
 He later served as the Vice Minister of Industry and Information Technology, Head of the Political and Legal Affairs Commission of Guangdong, Party Secretary of Shenzhen, Deputy Party Secretary of Guangdong, and Governor of Guangdong.

 Ma became the Party secretary of Xinjiang in December 2021 and a member of the Politburo in October 2022.
-His tenure has seen a relative easing of security policies enacted in Xinjiang and more focus on economic development.
+His tenure saw a relative easing of security policies in Xinjiang and more focus on economic development.
 He was succeeded by Chen Xiaojiang in July 2025.
+In April 2026, it was announced that Ma was under investigation for "serious violation of law and discipline" by the Central Commission for Discipline Inspection (CCDI).
+On 14 July 2026, Ma was expelled from the Chinese Communist Party and removed from public positions, pending a final verdict from the court.

 Education and academic career

 Ma Xingrui was born on 6 October 1959 in Shuangyashan, Heilongjiang province, to a family of mine workers in China's industrial northeast.
 His branch of the family migrated from Yuncheng County, Shandong to Shuangyashan in the 1930s during his grandfather's generation.
-He received a bachelor's degree at Fuxin Mining College (now Liaoning University of Technology) in 1982, and went on to graduate school for general mechanics at Tianjin University.
+He received a bachelor's degree at Fuxin Mining College (now Liaoning Technical University) in 1982, and went on to graduate school for general mechanics at Tianjin University.
 He earned his doctorate in mechanics at Harbin Institute of Technology (HIT) in 1985.

 Ma joined the Chinese Communist Party (CCP) in January 1988.
 He stayed at HIT to pursue post-doctoral work, first working as an instructor and associate professor before being named a professor in 1991.
 In April 1992 he became dean of the school of mechanics at the institute, later becoming the vice dean of the Aerospace College in 1985.
 In April 1996 he was named vice president of the institute.